WhythiskolaveriD/smart-europa-ce144/content/pages/index.md

 sections:
   - type: hero_section
     title: Welcome to the webpage of GESS research group
-    content: >
-      Welcome to the webpage of the GESS research Group at ICWaR, IISC.
-Our group is interested in using Earth observation data for monitoring and understanding the changes in the Earth system.
-Our core expertise is in processing and using geodetic datasets, such as GRACE, GNSS and altimetry, in tandem with other Earth observation datasets/models for mapping various surface processes that related to climate change and human activities.
     actions:
       - label: Our team
         url: /about